spainESTCT

 Monthly Vessel Calls

-Ranging from 200 to 300 vessel calls per month, primarily consisting of cargo ships and cruise liners.
+About 300 vessel calls per month, including a mix of commercial cargo and cruise vessels.

 Average monthly vessel traffic